jlangch/venice/doc/readme/openai2-chat-completion.md

 (do
   (load-module :openai-java)
   (let [client   (openai-java/client)
+        chat     (-> (openai-java/chat-completion client :GPT_5_4)
+                     (openai-java/max-completion-tokens 2048)
+                     (openai-java/add-user-message
-        prompt   """
+                         """
                          A farmer with a wolf, a goat, and a cabbage must cross a river with a boat.
 The boat can carry only the farmer and a single item.
                          If left unattended together, the wolf would eat the goat or the goat would eat the cabbage.
 How can they cross the river without anything being eaten?

                          Describe your reasoning step by step.
-                 """
+                         """ ))
-        result   (openai-java/chat-completion client prompt :model :GPT_5_4)
-        response (:response result)
+        response (openai-java/execute chat)
-        msg      (first (openai-java/response-messages-without-status response))]
+        msg      (first (openai-java/messages response))]
     (println msg)))
 ```